Run GitHub Actions on your machine.

 Quick Start

-1. Install
+1. Run

 # Run a specific workflow

-npx agent-ci run --workflow .github/workflows/ci.yml
+npx @redwoodjs/agent-ci run --workflow .github/workflows/ci.yml

 # Run all relevant workflows for current branch

-npx agent-ci run --all3.
+npx @redwoodjs/agent-ci run --all2.
 Retry

-npx agent-ci retry --name <runner-name>AI Agent Integration
+npx @redwoodjs/agent-ci retry --name <runner-name>AI Agent Integration

-## agent-ci
+## CI